MicrosoftDocs/bingmaps-docs/BingMaps/coverage/geographic-coverage.md

 ## Traffic

-Bing Maps APIs provide traffic coverage for the countries indicated in the coverage table.
+Bing Maps APIs provide traffic coverage for the countries/regions indicated in the coverage table.
 Traffic flow can be illustrated by lines of color representing different levels of traffic congestion that display on a Bing map.
 Traffic flow is can also used by the routing APIs.
 Traffic incidents are reports of traffic issues, such as the report of an accident.
 Traffic incidents are provided by APIs such as the [Bing Maps Traffic API](../rest-services/traffic/index.md) and [Bing Maps V8 Web Control Traffic Module](../v8-web-control/modules/traffic-module/index.md).
-Traffic incident text is provided in the primary language of the country where the incident occurs.
+Traffic incident text is provided in the primary language of the country/region where the incident occurs.

 ## Truck Routing